 ¼ cup pecans, chopped.

-Pour frosting over hot cake.
+Pour frosting over warm cake.
 Cool completely before cutting, about 1 hour.

-- This recipe is quicker if you have the dry ingredients measured ahead of time.
+- Pro Tip - have the dry ingredients measured ahead of time.

 - Pre chop the pecans.
 You can store chopped nuts in the freezer and they keep well up to about a year.